Death-thekidd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that lists all local variables and environment variables, and functions.
 ## 6-create_local_variable
 A script that creates a new local variable.
+## 7-create_global_variable
+A script that creates a new global variable.